A sub-adult specimen measuring 135 cm

 Snake is a species of lowland rainforest, reportedly occurring up to

 elevations of 1100 metres.
-The species has also be sighted close to
+The species has also been sighted close to

 freshwater swamp forest habitat.